CTSRD-CHERI/nginx/README-morello.md

 ## Notes and Limitations

-As which many configure scripts, `-Werror` is enabled.
-This results in many ambiguous provenance warnings which (in theses cases) bening being promoted to errors.
-As in this case the warnings are benign instead of making disruptive and disruptive changes to the code the configure should be passed the `--with-cc-opt='-Wno-cheri-provenenace` flags.
+As with many configure scripts, `-Werror` is enabled.
+This results in many ambiguous provenance warnings which (in theses cases) are being promoted to errors.
+As these warnings are benign and the changes to the code to quiet them would be disruptive, the warning should be disabled by passing `--with-cc-opt='-Wno-cheri-provenenace` to configure.

 The `http_geo_module` performs a cast of a pointer difference to a pointer.
 This results in a capability misuse as the resulting pointer can't be